Esther Chapter 6

 Esther 6:6 “So Haman came in.
 And the king said unto him, What shall be done unto the man whom the king delighteth to honor?
 Now Haman thought in his heart, To whom would the king delight to do honor more than to myself?”

-But was prevented speaking to the king about the business he came upon by the following speech of the king.
+But was prevented from speaking with the king about the business he came with by the following speech of the king.

 “What shall be done unto the man whom the king delighteth to honor?”
 He mentions not the name of any man, that he might the more freely, and unbiasedly, and disinterestedly give his advice.
 Nor might the king know of any resentment of Haman to Mordecai.